Gadesh

-Gadesh (Qədeş) or Balagadesh (balaqədeş) — is a subculture in Azerbaijan.
+Gadesh (Qədeş) or Balagadesh (balaqədeş) is a subculture in Azerbaijan.
 It is considered characteristic only for Baku and Baku suburbs.
 Since the late 2010s, this subculture is rarely found in the rural areas outside of Baku.
-Gadeshlik was a local subculture unique to Azerbaijan, especially Baku.

 Etymology

 According to several sources, the word "gadesh" is derived from the word "brother" found in all Turkic languages and adapted to the Absheron dialect through the Tat language.
 It also means "little sister" in Karakalpak and Kyrgyz languages.
 Also, "karindash/kerentesh/kharantesh" is a Bashkir word, meaning "little sister" in the southern dialects of the language.

 History

 The Gadesh subculture emerged in the 1950s.
 They are specific to Azerbaijan, mainly Baku and surrounding areas.
 The antagonism between the Stilyagas, who existed at the same time as the Gadesh and were the polar opposite of the Gadesh, was mostly manifested by the Gadesh putting pressure on the Stilyagas and using violence against them.
 Gadesh saw the Stilyagas as a group far away from national and moral ideals, acting contrary to mental values and abandoning their roots.
 Similarly, in Baku, the gadeshes had the same attitude towards the hippies and rockers who existed in the 1970s.
 Certain streets and settlements located in the center of Baku were considered particularly dangerous for local representatives of Western subcultures.
 In general, the meykhana was the only concept that brought together the subcultural models that existed in Azerbaijan from the World War II to the mid-1980s - the period of perestroika.